Healthy Moms, Healthy Babies

 You can ask your doctor to write you a prescription for a breast pump.
 A breast pump is a durable medical equipment and requires your doctor to order it from the vendor directly.
 This may require prior authorization.

 For more information about prior authorization and durable medical equipment, see Section 4 of your Member Handbook or call Customer Service at 1-800-260-2055, Monday through Friday, 8:30 a.m. to 5 p.m.
 TTY users should call 711.

-We can help you get to your scheduled medical appointments.
-SCFHP members can get transportation at no cost to their medical appointments.
+SCFHP can help you get to your scheduled medical appointments at no cost to you.
 Follow these steps to request transportation:

 - Login to the mySCFHP member portal.